bsat007/WEB-SCRAPER/README.md

 # WEB_SCREAPER
-This program scrap the data from yellowpages.
+This program scrap the data from yellowpages and save it to test.csv .